nomoixyz/vulcan/docs/src/examples/accounts/example.md

 ## Examples
 ### Create an address

-This example shows how to create an address
+How to create a simple address

 ```solidity
 // SPDX-License-Identifier: MIT